Sphereon-Opensource/OID4VC-demo/README.md

 - [Credential Branding](./documents/credential-branding.md)

 ### Docker
-We maintain two distinct Docker setups for development and production environments.
-Navigate to either `docker/compose/build` for development or `docker/compose/prod` for production to find their respective `docker-compose.yml` files.
+We maintain Docker a setup for building and testing in directory `docker/compose/build`.

-We have created a script to modify and install the agent configurations for you required to build and run the Docker containers.
+We have created a script to install and patch the agent configurations for you required to build and run the Docker containers.
 It's located here: `docker/compose/build/install-configs.sh <ecosystem> <agent host address>`.
 The host address should be either a DNS host or a LAN IP that is reachable for your mobile devices running SSI wallet software.
 For example:
 ```bash